AbdelazizNassif/robotFW_POM/README.md

 # robotFW_POM

+-- Implementing POM testing automation model With Robot Framework

 Cmd line to execute the test --> robot careersTest.robot feedbackTest.robot xxxx.robot  yyyy.robot  zzzz.robot

--- Implementing POM testing automation model With Robot Framework

 To Do Next:

 Adding Keywords for generating custom data like names and emails ---> Done

-Using These data generation Keywords inside test data ----> Done
+Using These data generation Keywords to generate test data for test cases----> Done

 Implementing DDT